hashicorp/terraform-provider-aws/docs/continuous-integration.md

 #### go_generate

 `go_generate` checks to make sure nothing changes after you run the code generators.
-In other words, what the generators generate should be in sync with the committed code to avoid `make` telling you "bye, bye, bye."
+In other words, generated code and commited code should be in sync or we'll say, "bye bye bye."

 Use the `gencheck` target to run the check: